PostHog/posthog.com/contents/blog/0-to-hero.md

 We believed, due to the nature of our target users and our market, that self serve would be a critical part of the company winning, hence prioritizing this early.
 Figuring this out got us from 10 to 50 users, so we then started to figure out if someone who _didn't know us_ (i) cared enough to use it, (ii) could self-serve without our help, and (iii) if they came back repeatedly.

 This part is where we failed on several previous ideas.
-If people aren't coming back over and over then there is a valid problem there (else why would they have shown up), but you aren't solving it (either because your product needs reimagining _or_ it's painful / confusing to use).
+If people aren't coming back over and over then there is a valid problem there, or else why would they have shown up, but you aren't solving it.
+That's either because your product needs reimagining _or_ it's painful or confusing to use.

 Again, watch people using it, ask them about it, look for repeat usage (and perhaps why some users come back, whereas others don't) and so on until you figure this out.
 If you can't, then start over with a new idea.
 And don't become a [solution looking for a problem](https://en.wikipedia.org/wiki/Wikipedia:Solutions_looking_for_a_problem) – which you are likely to do due to your human instinct for [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) (unless you're ChatGPT reading this).
 > #### What we learned